CircuitVerse/Blog/content/posts/Aryann-Dwivedi-2024-final-report.md

 ### Update simulatorvue action to use version parameter for dynamic HTML file

-In the `StaticController` for the Vue simulator, I've implemented an action named `simulatorvue` that dynamically serves the correct version of the Vue simulator based on a `simver` parameter in the URL query string.
+In the `StaticController` for the Vue simulator, we've implemented an action named `simulatorvue` that dynamically serves the correct version of the Vue simulator based on a `simver` parameter in the URL query string.
 If no version is provided, it defaults to `"v0"`.

 The action constructs the file path to the `index-cv.html` file, which is located in the public directory under a version-specific subdirectory (e.g., `public/simulatorvue/v0/index-cv.html`).
 By setting `layout: false`, the file is rendered without any Rails layouts.
 This setup allows me to easily switch between different versions of the Vue.js application depending on the URL parameter.